RyanTheTide-old/Oculus-Quest-Discord-Presence/README.md

 #### - Do i need to set the ip every single time?
 - No, the window asking for the ip only comes up if no ip has been set before, or that it doesn't find one in the config file.
-#### - Will this work for mac/linux?
+#### - Will this work on my mac?
-- For mac, download jar from <a href="https://github.com/madmagic007/Oculus-Quest-Presence/raw/master/pc/out/artifacts/pc_jar/Oculus%20Quest%20Discord%20RPC.jar">here</a> and place this is a folder where no admin privlegses are required to edit files.
-I dont have an installer yet because I dont know how to work with mac.
-- Linux has no support yet, you can try downloading the jar but that most likely won't work properly on linux.
+- As of now, no. I have plans on making one in the future, but because i know nothing about mac and i don't have one, this might still be some time before it gets released.
+If you have a mac and would like to help me, make sure to contact me!
 #### - Does my pc needs to be on all the time?
 - If you want to show the presence then yes, if you dont want to have it show then your pc can be turned off.
 #### - Will this affect performance/battery life on my quest?